 - 1 cup shredded Monterey Jack cheese

-- shredded lettuce, shredded tomatoes, guacamole, sour cream, salsa, as desired for garnish
+- shredded lettuce, chopped tomatoes, guacamole, sour cream, salsa, as desired for garnish

 - In skillet cook onion in lard until tender but not brown.
 Blend in flour.
 Add milk, chili peppers and salt.
 Cook and stir until thick and bubbly.